-COP26 agrees new global climate deal
+COP26: New global climate deal struck in Glasgow

 - Published